 But thankfully, the owners (I assumed), are friendly and patient and so accommodating to my noisy kids.
 And what make this cafe worth blogging on a mummy’s blog is the free playground outside the cafe!

-Perfect for those with kids.
+This is really a pleasant surprise as I wasn’t expecting any kind of entertainment for my kids.
+So it kinda upgrade this cafe to family-friendly!
 Of course we can’t leave the younger kids alone in the playground, but for older kids, they will have a blast.
 Recommend to come during evening time tho, as afternoon sun is scorching hot.

 And the food, oh my goodness.

 Although I am usually not a fan of fusion food, but the Seafood Tomyum Squid Ink Spaghetti taste really good!
+The tom yum infused so well, although I would love the squid ink taste to be stronger.
 Daddy E ordered Braised Lamb Shank (S$27.90) which was so flavourful and soft!
 I simply picked it with my fork and fed some to my 21-months toddler.
-It was that soft!
+It was that tender!

 And we can’t leave the place without having some of those yummy-looking dessert – Belgium Charcoal Waffle (S$13.90).
 I really like the firm and crispy waffles, and the little nuggets of fruits and marshmallows are lovely additional treats for my girls.

 Overall we had a great meal here and will definitely make it back again!
-If you are in the area, or looking for a cosy, unassuming meal in the heartlands, this will not disappoint.
+If you are in the area, or looking for a cosy place for a yummilicious meal in the heartlands, this will not disappoint.